Jeff Arnold (politician)

-Life and career
+Political career

-In his first election, he received 65.8 percent of the vote over four other Democratic candidates.
+In his first election, he received 65.8% of the vote over four other Democratic candidates.
 In his most recent election on October 22, 2011, he polled 81.2 percent of the vote over an intraparty rival named Carlos Williams.

-Arnold has served as the Chairman of the House Commerce Committee (2008–12) and Chairman of the House Judiciary Committee (2012–2016).
+Arnold served as the Chairman of the House Commerce Committee (2008–12) and Chairman of the House Judiciary Committee (2012–2016).

-Arnold is a member of the Baptist Hospital Board of Advisors, former member of Holy Cross College Board of Advisors and a former Chairman of the Algiers Development District.
-He is also president of the Algiers Friendship Club.

 Arnold was term limited from the House of Representatives and was a candidate in the surprise opening for State Senate race in 2015.
-He was defeated by fellow Democrat Troy Carter, a former member of the New Orleans City Council and current member of congress.
-Carter received 12,935 votes (56.8 percent); Arnold, 9,852 (43.2 percent).
+He was defeated by fellow Democrat Troy Carter, a former member of the New Orleans City Council.
+Carter received 12,935 votes (56.8%); Arnold, 9,852 (43.2%).

-Arnold can be seen as an extra on Killing It season 1 episode 3 “Dominique” on Peacock.